robo-w/java-gammu-head/README.md

   * On Raspbian you should add the pi user to the groups "gammu", "tty" and "dialout" by `sudo usermod -a -G dialout,gammu,tty pi`.
 Do not forget to re-login pi to apply the new user groups.
   * Some of the common Huawei data sticks change their serial port numbering during operation.
 You can prevent broken links by using the exact device name by id.
 For example `/dev/serial/by-id/usb-HUAWEI_Technology_HUAWEI_Mobile-if00-port0`
 * Install java: `sudo apt-get install openjdk-8-jre`
-* Start java-gammu head: `java -jar java-gammu-head-1.0.0.jar`
+* Start java-gammu head: `java -jar java-gammu-head-1.0.0.jar 8080 SOMESECRETTOKEN`
 * The JSON endpoint is now available on port `8080`.